 Place this binary somewhere in your

 command directly (for instance you can copy the binary in

-If a binary of the last version is not available for your architecture, you can build Garage from source.
+If a binary of the last version is not available for your architecture, or if you want a build customized for your system, you can build Garage from source.

 As you can see in the